 ?Marie Antoinette?
 Carthage offers majors in theatre, theatre performance, technical direction, theatrical costume design, and theatrical stage management; and minors in theatre and dance.
 Carthage theatre students can take courses in theatre history, directing, playwriting, dance, scene design, costume design, light design, and scenic painting, among others.
 Nationally recognized for excellence in theatre, the Carthage Theatre Department stages six to eight productions every year.

-Fine arts visit days
+Visual and PErforming arts visit days

 Learn about all visit opportunities